nick-uk/GO-for-KSQL/README.md

 ### What is the repository for?
 - I'm using this repository to do KSQL experiments by using a more simplified KSQL Go client version
-- Includes basic tests and ready to use docker-compose local stack.
+- Includes basic tests, ready to use docker-compose local stack and sample data generation.

 ```Go
 client, qerr = kclient.Ksql(ksql.Request{KSQL: SQL}, ksqlserver, timeout)